 Thirty Puget Sound communities are planting sapling clones of Coast Redwoods – among the oldest, largest, most iconic trees on earth.
 (See map below.)

-As part of a project called Moving the Giants, over 300 Coast Redwood saplings arrived in Seattle for delivery to 30 Puget Sound communities during December 2016 thru April 2017.
+As part of a project called Moving the Giants, 350 Coast Redwood saplings arrived in Seattle for delivery to 30 Puget Sound communities during December 2016 thru April 2017.

 The most recent Seattle planting took place on Nov 17, 2017 in Laurelhurst Park by Laurelhurst Elementary school students.
 Many other communities have hosted similar tree-planting events.
 (See the Communities pages to the right.)

 The city of Seattle held their first planting event on December 10, 2016 at Jefferson Park, with the trees being planted by children from Plant for the Planet — a world-wide kid-run organization of 8 to 14 year-olds interested in tree planting, keeping fossil fuels in the ground, and fighting poverty through climate justice.

 These 350 Coast Redwood saplings have the same genetic structure as some of the world’s oldest and largest trees– trees that have survived 3000 years or more and have the capacity to remove and sequester airborne carbon like no other species according to a team of researchers at Humboldt State University and the University of Washington.

 The redwood clones result from the work of Archangel Ancient Tree Archive – a Copemish, Michigan not-for-profit that collects, archives, and propagates the world’s most important old growth trees before they are gone.
 Their work is described in a 10-minute award-winning film by Michael Ramsey called Moving the Giants – An Urgent Plan to Save the Planet.

 To view photos and videos from the Archangel Tree Climbing Expedition where plant material for creating the clones comes from, visit my Expedition Blog.